nickderobertis/cookiecutter-pypi-sphinx/README.md

     - Notebook-style examples with Sphinx Gallery complete with download and Binder links
         - Auto-converts Jupyter notebooks in `nbexamples`
 - Auto-merges pull requests by maintainers
-- Auto-drafts release notes based on merged pull requests
+- Automatically creates release notes based on merged pull requests once a commit is done to master with the version changed in `conf.py`
 - Syncs new changes from the cookiecutter template using `cruft` on a cron workflow.
 Creates a PR with the changes to be merged manually.
 Creates an issue if it is not possible to commit the changes (when there are changes to workflow files).
-- Collects TODO comments and converts them into issues (optional)
+- Collects TODO comments and converts them into issues
-- Closes TODO issues once comments are removed (optional)
+- Closes TODO issues once comments are removed

 ## Getting Started